Peñas del Cache: Lanzarote's Majestic Summit

-The mountain is a stratovolcano, built up of many layers of hardened lava and tephra.
-Its formation is thought to have been in the Miocene period, some 5 to 23 million years ago.
-Archaeological remains of the Majos, ancient inhabitants of Lanzarote, have been found near Penas del Cache.
+Geologically, Peñas del Cache is a stratovolcano, a formation built up over millennia by layers of hardened lava and tephra (volcanic ash).
+Scientists estimate its formation occurred during the Miocene period, which spanned approximately 5 to 23 million years ago.
+Adding to the area's rich history, archaeological evidence of the Majos, the ancient inhabitants of Lanzarote, has been discovered near Peñas del Cache, offering a glimpse into the island's past.

 The Atlantic ocean which surrounds Lanzarote can be seen down at